-BPH, or benign prostatic hype7 BPH Treatments To Try Before Surgeryrplasia, is a condition many men deal with as they get older.
+BPH, or Benign Prostatic Hyperplasia, is a condition many men deal with as they get older.
 An enlarged prostate gland creates multiple issues for men both during the day and at night.
 Before you resort to surgery, here are 7 BPH treatment options you may want to consider.

 Symptoms Of BPH

 This common condition affects approximately 50% of men in their sixties, and 90% after the age of seventy.
 An enlarged prostate causes issues with urination that range from urgent feelings to difficulty beginning and ending.
 BPH can also wake you up multiple times during the night to urinate, causing a number of restless nights.